Artists Partners

 Uncle Ty-Rone

-CLIN#- 0002 Music, 0005 Storytelling
+CLIN# – 0002 Music, 0005 Storytelling

 One Mic, Many Voices

-In this show, Uncle Ty-Rone will explain how he learned the art ventriloquism at the age of 7 in a comedic way from a library book and how reading that one book, change his outlook for the better about education and life during his childhood. *The audience will meet Uncle Ty-Rone’s crew, Ty-J his Mini-Me, Raggz his lovable hound dog, his adorable Baby T-Rex the Ty-Ronenosaurus Rex and Stinky The Rock N Roll Sock, which Uncle Ty- Rone will take a sock and build it into a full-size puppet on stage.
-Let’s not forget Uncle Ty-Rone’s Freddy the Flea, you will have to use your imagination for this one.
+The audience will meet Uncle Ty-Rone’s crew: Ty-J (his Mini-Me), Raggz (his lovable hound dog), Baby T-Rex (the Ty-Ronenosaurus Rex), and Stinky The Rock N Roll Sock—which Uncle Ty-Rone will take a sock and build into a full-size puppet right on stage.
+Let’s not forget Freddy the Flea—you’ll have to use your imagination for this one!

 Tyrone Travis